telefonicaid/fiware-orion/doc/manuals/user/known_limitations.md

 ## Notification maximum size

-Notification maximum size is set to 8MB.
-Larger notifications will not be sent by context broker and you will get the following trace in the log file:
+The maximum size of notification payloads defaults to 8MB.
+Larger notifications will not be sent by the context broker and you will get the following trace in the log file:

     HTTP request to send is too large: N bytes

 where N is the number of bytes of the too large notification.

+However, you can change this limit by starting the broker with the CLI option `-notifMaxSize <size in bytes>`

+Note also that there is another message size limit, one that is valid for **all** outgoing messages from the broker:

+* Normal responses
+* Notifications
+* Forwarded messages

+This last message size limit is about the size of the entire message, not only the payload and its default value is 8MB, which can be modified using the CLI option `-outMsgMaxSize`.

 ## Content-Length header is required